 It’s become much clearer since that OpenAI means it when it says it aims to develop very powerful AI systems, systems where “The bad case — and I think this is important to say — is like lights out for all of us,” as Altman recently said.

 ChatGPT has more than 100 million users and has sparked a race among tech companies to surpass it with their own language models.
-OpenAI’s valuation has soared to more than $100 billion.
+OpenAI’s valuation has soared to $29 billion.
 OpenAI is at this point pushing forward public knowledge of AI, enthusiasm about AI, competition around AI, and development of powerful systems.

 “Tech companies have not fully prepared for the consequences of this dizzying pace of deployment of next-generation AI technology,” NYU professor Gary Marcus pointed out recently, arguing that the “global absence of a comprehensive policy framework to ensure AI alignment — that is, safeguards to ensure an AI’s function doesn’t harm humans — begs for a new approach.”
 An obvious new approach — and the one he favors — is slowing down deployment of powerful systems.